What is food poisoning?

 Most people don’t need medical help for food poisoning, as their symptoms are not severe and don’t last long.
 However, people in high-risk groups (such as babies and elderly people) should see a doctor early on, to make sure they don’t get dehydrated.

-You should also seek medical advice if:
+For adults, seek medical advice if:

 - you still have symptoms after 3 days, or your symptoms are very severe